 One of the primary goals of Ottawa Forest and Nature School is to make our programs accessible to a wide range of participants regardless of race, religion, gender, sexual orientation, language, physical ability, or socioeconomic status.
 We seek to dismantle the barriers to participation in Forest School by making our site physically accessible for everyone and our community safe and welcoming.
+In the future, we hope to set registration fees on a sliding scale based on need, to build an accessible path to the Rocky and Mossy Place and to establish a "gear bank" or "lending library" of outerwear (snow pants, hats, mitts, etc.) so that the supplies needed to safely enjoy the Ottawa Forest and Nature School are not themselves a barrier to participation.
 We welcome your feedback and suggestions in the realization of those goals.